scylladb/scylla-cqlsh/README.md

 # or just using it interactively
 cqlsh ${SCYLLA_HOST}

-# or using it with scylla-cloud
-cqlsh --cloudconf [path to connection bundle downloaded]

 # running with docker image interactively
 docker run -it scylladb/scylla-cqlsh ${SCYLLA_HOST}
 ```